The Commonplace

 Key Points

-• Positively associated with repayment behavior.
+• Algorithmic credit systems → positively associated with repayment behavior.

-• Positively associated with financial resilience.
+• Algorithmic credit systems → positively associated with financial resilience.

 Data & Methods

-• Design: Quantitative, explanatory, cross‑sectional survey.
+• Design: quantitative, explanatory, cross-sectional survey.

 • Sample: 400 users of algorithmic and digitally mediated credit platforms.